realBritakee/Alien-Earth/README.md

 <br/>

 ## <p align="center">✨ Welcome to LV-426... or to Earth after all? ✨
-**Alien: Earth** is an extensive **Minecraft modpack** based on Ridley Scott's legendary *Alien* films.
+**<p align="center">Alien: Earth** is an extensive **Minecraft modpack** based on Ridley Scott's legendary *Alien* films.
 Immerse yourself in a dark sci-fi world full of dangers, custom structures and strange creatures.

 > **Attention:** The modpack is still in an early development phase.
 Many of the planned contents listed here will only be added gradually.